 So yeah, issuing invoice is a big advantage, big deal, and big legal protection.

 OK, Valid VAT Invoice Is Important.
 How Do You Issue A Valid VAT Invoice Then?

 Issuing a VAT invoice depends on the route you choose: do you want to become incorporated, or do you want to stay a free digital nomad?

-If you like, you can incorporate yourself as a sole trader or a business, it comes with several costs that we have listed in our previous article.
+If you like, you can incorporate yourself as a sole trader or a business, it comes with several costs.
 And if you want to stay as an unregistered, free-as-a-bird digital nomad, you can use Ruul’s invoicing solution, which transforms individuals into virtual companies (with its Company-as-a-Service) model that can issue legal VAT invoices.